neondatabase/website/content/docs/security/security-overview.md

 - **PII Backup, Retention, and Deletion Policies with S3 Versioning**

-  Customer data backups are stored in Amazon S3 with versioning enabled, allowing recovery from accidental deletions or modifications.
+  Customer data backups are stored in cloud object storage, such as Amazon S3, with versioning enabled, allowing recovery from accidental deletions or modifications.
 Data is encrypted using server-side encryption (SSE) and is retained for 30 days.
 Data deletion is followed to ensure compliance with SOC2, ISO, GDPR and CCPA requirements, including data subject requests.

 - **Vulnerability Management with Orca and Oligo**